duybkict/cwac-mediarouter/README.markdown

 all moved into the `com.commonsware.cwac.mediarouter.app` package, to better match the rest of `mediarouter-v7`.

 - You should remove your dependency on `mediarouter-v7`.
+This, in turn, will require you to change your references to all `mediarouter-v7` classes to their counterparts in this library.
+For example, `import android.support.v7.media.MediaRouter;` becomes `import com.commonsware.cwac.mediarouter.media.MediaRouter;`

 ## Dependencies